kontainer-sh/kontainer-sh/README.md

 The above command creates the GitHub repository (if it doesn’t exist).

-Push the following files into the gitbub repository:
+Push the following files into the repository:

 `cluster/git-repository.yaml`